cocos2d/cocos2d-x-docs/en/upgradeGuide/index.md

 # Overview
 At WWDC 2014, Apple introduced a new graphics technology, [Metal](https://developer.apple.com/documentation/metal?language=objc), for game developers.
 Metal is a low-level API written in C++.
 It represents Apple's latest graphics API design.
 Unlike OpenGL, Metal is not cross-platform.
 It is an API designed specifically for Apple's latest hardware architecture, so it can boost rendering performance by up to 10x for 3D graphics.
 Since Apple will deprecate OpenGL, __Cocos2d-x v4__ adopts __Metal__ for it's rendering engine on Apple platforms.
-If metal, is unavailable on your platform, OpenGL will then be used to render.
+V4 only works on those devices that support Metal for iOS/macOS platforms.
+[See here to view the supported devices.](https://en.wikipedia.org/wiki/Metal_(API)#Supported_GPUs)

 # How to run